Few people resist the tempting aroma of coffee. Getting up in the morning and sipping a cup looking out the window is the best way to start the day.

-- Once water is simmering, add 1 heaping teaspoon of ground coffee for every desired cup into the saucepan.
+- Once the water is simmering, add ground coffee into the water.
+1 teaspoon for every cup you want to make.

-- Stir for about a minute make sure the water stays at a simmer and never comes to a boil.
+- Stir for about a minute while making sure the water stays at a simmer.

-- Remove from heat and let coffee stew and brew for about a minute.
-Stir.
+- Turn off the stove and let coffee stew and brew for about a minute.
+Then, stir some more.

 - To remove the coffee grinds, strain the mixture using a coffee sock.

-If you like your coffee pure (black), you can strain directly into a cup.
-However, if you like your coffee with milk and sugar, I recommend you try the following:
+If you like your coffee black, you can strain directly into a cup.
+However, if you like your coffee with a dash of milk and sugar, you should do the following:

 - Strain coffee into a large pot and let it rest there for a short time.

 - Return the sauce pan to the burner and add a ¼ cup of milk and 1 teaspoon of sugar for every cup of coffee.

-- Pour the coffee out of its temporary holding pot back into the saucepan and bring mixture to a simmer Since you already strained the coffee with the coffee sock, now all you need to do is pour directly into cups and enjoy.
+- Pour the coffee out of its temporary holding pot back into the saucepan.
+Now, heat the mixture to simmer it.
+Since you’ve already strained with a filter, the last thing you need to do is pouring it directly into cups.
+Enjoy!

-To add some excitement to your brew, try making a pot with freshly ground coffee beans using a tabletop grinder.
-Or if you prefer to go the pre-grounded route with Tesoro del Sol Coffee.
+To add some excitement to your brew, try making it with freshly ground coffee beans using a tabletop grinder.
+If you prefer to go with the pre-grounded version, you can get Tesoro del Sol Coffee.

 How to Drink Coffee in Puerto Rico:

-Puerto Rican coffee traditionally is served three ways, all in small cups.
-There is no super-sizing or icing; it is all about strength:
+Puerto Rican coffee traditionally is served in three ways, all in small cups.
+There is no super-sizing or icing; it’s just good ol’ fashioned coffee:

 - Expreso: Brewed in an espresso machine and usually taken black.

-- Cortadito: An expresso layered with steamed milk.
+- Cortadito: An expresso layered coffee with a dash of milk.

-- Café con leche: Like a latte, served with warm milk.
+- Café con leche: Like a latte, served with a lot of warm milk.